IsaacWeiser/IsaacWeiser/README.md

 # 👨‍💻 &nbsp;About Me:

 <p>Hi, I am Isaac. 👋</p>
 <p>I have a love for HBO documentaries 📽️, tennis 🎾, and video games 🎮.
 When it comes to those last two things, like certain movies, I am so bad I am good!
 My superpower 🦸‍♂️ is being able to see the good in any situation!
-Graduated from college in 2020, had few opportunities, but had gained a lot of perspective.
+Graduated from college in 2020, had few opportunities, but gained a lot of perspective.
 This time inspired me to become a software developer.
 Every obstacle is an opportunity!</p>

 <p>I am a software developer with my primary experience being in JavaScript, React, C#, and .Net.</p>